-Cosmetics is a broad spectrum, covering anything from facial cleaners, moisturizes, or makeup.
-The two most important laws pertaining to the cosmetics market in the United States are the Federal Food and Drug Adminstration and the Fair Packaging and Labeling Act.
+Cosmetics is a broad spectrum, covering anything from facial cleansers, moisturizers, or makeup.
+The two most important laws pertaining to the cosmetics market in the United States are the Federal Food and Drug Administration and the Fair Packaging and Labeling Act.

 What Are the Responsibilities of the Food and Drug Administration?

 According to www.fda.gov, the FDA is responsible for protecting public health by ensuring the safety, efficacy, and security that includes cosmetics.

 What Are the Responsibilities of the Fair Packaging and Labeling Act?